a solo skier in red makes perfect s-shaped tracks off-piste, under cliffs and a few trees. The shot is taken from above

 Expanded intermediate trails and terrain

 Crags is a wide blue run, which sweeps down to the right on the ski area perimeter and is visible from the top of the Apres Vous lift.
-There’s also a new double blue-diamond run called Wide Open, plus two black gladed runs off Crags: Grizzly Glade and Washakie Glade.
+There’s also a double blue-diamond run called Wide Open, plus two black gladed (tree) runs off Crags: Grizzly Glade and Washakie Glade.

-Beginner’s terrain is not what Jackson Hole is about
+Beginner’s terrain is not what Jackson Hole is known for…

 Did we mention Snow King and Grand Targhee?